security best-practices compliance

-Paperclip Security Best Practices
+Paperclip Security Best Practices (2026): API Keys, Prompt Injection & Compliance

-May 27, 2026 · HostAgentes Team
+April 29, 2026 · HostAgentes Team · 5 min read

 Threat Model

-Paperclip agents face three primary threat categories:
+Paperclip agents face three main threat categories:

 3. Data leakage — sensitive information exposed to unauthorized parties

-Let’s address each.
+Let’s address each one.

 Prompt Injection Defense